mnm9/Clustering_Survey_Data/README.md

 The goal of the project was to apply machine learning techniques on Malnutrition Suvery Data collected by Demographic and Health Survey (DHS).

 # Dataset
-Malnutrition dataset can be found from childhood datasets: https://dhsprogram.com/Data/
+Malnutrition datasets from all available countries between 2008-2018 were downloaded from: https://dhsprogram.com/Data/